statecharts/statecharts.github.io/how-to-use-statecharts.md

 This absence of data transfer also means that the component still needs to keep track of the "business state" — the variables and stuff that the component is busy working on.
 The statechart doesn't need or care about those things, it is only concerned with triggering the right actions at the right times.

 As an example: the `startHttpRequest` action is called.
-It will have to
+It will have to:

 * grab the text from the text field that the user has typed a search term into
 * construct a URL to search using flickr's API